-- What capabilities in terms of coherence, local ownership, gender and ICT has the EU developed in the selected policies clusters in each country? - What factors account for the development (or lack thereof) of capabilities in the interrelated processes of policy design, implementation and change? - What is the quality of these capabilities according to different stakeholders and in what ways do stakeholders think capabilities can be enhanced in these policy processes?
+- What capabilities in terms of coherence (including civil-military synergies), local ownership, gender and ICT has the EU developed in the selected policies clusters in each country? - What factors account for the development (or lack thereof) of capabilities in the interrelated processes of policy design, implementation and change? - What is the quality of these capabilities according to different stakeholders and in what ways do stakeholders think capabilities can be enhanced in these policy processes?